ThatsVie/What-do-you-know-about-love/README.md

 - **Collaborate**: We welcome collaboration opportunities.
 If you have ideas or projects you'd like to discuss, please reach out to us at [info@whatdoyouknowaboutlove.com](mailto:info@whatdoyouknowaboutlove.com).

+## Author

+This project was created and is maintained by Vie Paula.
+You can check out more of my work on [GitHub](https://github.com/ThatsVie).

-Thank you for being a part of our journey to explore and celebrate the many facets of love.
-Together, we can create a more compassionate, connected, and loving world.
+**Thank you for being a part of our journey to explore and celebrate the many facets of love.
+Together, we can create a more compassionate, connected, and loving world.**